cembaykara/pipedrive/README.md

 # pipedrive
-This is a take home task
+This is a take home task.

-#Usage
+# Usage

-Install pods and set your domain and api token at Network->CompanyCredentials.swift file.
+Add your api credentials in  `PipedriveService-Info.plist`